Ronin15/rust_edr_agent/README.md

 # EDR Agent (Test Project)

 > **⚠️ Test/Learning Project**: This is a test implementation of an Endpoint Detection and Response (EDR) agent built for learning and experimentation purposes.
-It is not intended for production use.
+It is not intended for production use.....yet..

 A high-performance EDR agent prototype written in Rust, demonstrating modern security monitoring concepts and Rust async programming patterns.